Definitions of commonly used terms or phrases when discussing about Hong Kong dramas.

 - Siu Sang* – 小生, refers to a (good-looking) young or up-and-coming actor who usually stars in a drama as the lead protagonist or a vital secondary role.
 Examples: Raymond Lam, Bosco Wong, Kenneth Ma etc…

-*Note that (relatively) older/veteran/experienced actors and actresses like Wayne Lai or Sharon Teng also usually take the lead in a drama, but are not refereed as Siu Sangs or Fa Dans.
+*Note that (relatively) older/veteran/experienced actors and actresses like Wayne Lai or Sharon Teng also usually take the leads in a drama, but are not referred as Siu Sangs or Fa Dans.
 Another critical difference is that they made a name for themselves through superb acting or memorial roles rather than by appearances

 - Warehoused Dramas – dramas that have long finished filming but is saved or put to storage until a later, more suitable time to broadcast.
-Some are broadcast in other countries first and then are showed in HK later, others are broadcasted in other countries but never in HK.
+Some are broadcasted in other countries first and then shown in HK later, others are broadcasted in other countries but never in HK.